intel-unesp-mcp/infieri2019-session1/README.md

 physical modeling and statistical analysis.
 The theoretical peak performance of an Intel® Xeon Phi™ coprocessor is 1 TFLOP/s in double precision.
-This performance is achieved at the same power consumption as in two Intel Xeon processors, which yield up to 300 GFLOP/s.
+This performance is achieved at the same power consumption as in two Intel Xeon® processors, which yield up to 300 GFLOP/s.

 In order to completely utilize the full power of Intel® Xeon Phi™ coprocessors (as well as Intel Xeon-based systems), applications must